Group Rate for 2 to 4 persons One to One Rates Available

 Reading and Working with PDF Files

-This lesson gives students more experience with navigation, and then introduces a number of features that help make PDF documents more useful to readers.
+This lesson gives students more experience with navigation, and then introduces several features that help make PDF documents more useful to readers.
 For example, students learn to search, make PDF documents accessible, print, and fill out a PDF form.

 Enhancing PDF Documents